The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 - I have an ominous premonition.
 You may be betraying me.

 Japanese adds というものだ to yū mono da 'it is the fact that' in order to show that second sentence explains the content of the premonition.
-In fact, even as a translation of English Ishigami's Japanese here is a little off.
-It would be more natural to say:
+An alternative approach would be to explain the premonition:

 Fukitsu na yokan ga suru.
 Sore wa anata ga watashi o uragitte iru no de wa nai ka to omou kara da.